lsst-dm/dmtn-308/index.rst

 - BigQuery is not compatible with the CADC TAP implementation, so a TAP service would need to be developed.
 - Work has been done in the past to implement a TAP service on top of BigQuery (see `TAP and ADQL on Google’s BigQuery Platform <https://assets.pubpub.org/rynkboj6/71582749259388.pdf#abs287.02>`_), but the status of this implementation and the location of the source code is unknown and would need to be investigated.

+.. would like a TAP implementation on BigQuery; strategic considerations
+..
+Ross Thompson - TAP over BigQuery connection (does he still work for Google? what is the status of this project?)

 Replication
 -----------

+.. actually call this Data Ingest

 PostgreSQL
 ~~~~~~~~~~